Matimo Documentation

 - Debugging techniques

-- Tool Specification — How to write YAML tools
+- Tool Specification — Write tools in YAML

 - Execution types (command, HTTP, script)